 E-Clubs

-If an e-club is established and/or assigned to the District by ZI, the e-club shall follow the guidelines set forth in the International Bylaws.
+If an e-club is established and/or assigned to the District by ZI, the e-club shall follow the guidelines set forth in the Zonta International Bylaws.

 Z-Clubs

 If a club within District 12 organizes a Z-club or Golden Z-Club following the guidelines set forth by Zonta International, it will be the responsibility of that club to provide support, financial or otherwise for Z-club or Golden Z-Club members to attend Zonta- sponsored events, including but not limited to District Conference, Governor’s Seminar and Area Meetings.